 2. How will this all work, in terms of evolving state regulations and restrictions?
 We entirely understand that circumstances can change in an instant and that there are varied levels of comfort amongst families and players.
-We will offer players the options of playing in tournaments or just practicing with their team and attending skills clinics (for a lower fee).
+We will offer players the options of playing in Spring League games or just practicing with their team and attending skills clinics (for a lower fee).
 If circumstances change, families will have the option to opt in to playing tournaments later in the Fall.

 3. What if we just want our son to not be on a team but still participate in skills clinics?
 This will absolutely be another option offered to players.
 Dates and details on these will be announced shortly.

 4. What types of skills will players work on?
 There will be several but we will place particular emphasis on the areas that I see most lacking in emerging players: footwork, shooting, ball and team defense, and passing.
 That's just a few...there will be others!
 And whatever skills we work on will be applicable to 5 on 5 game play.

 5. How many players will there be on a team?
 Minimum 9 - Maximum 12.
 With no more than 12, you can be assured your son will get the attention he deserves and the opportunity to play.

 6. How many teams will there be?
 The number of teams will depend on the numbers of players interested in playing.
 I do expect multiple teams in some grades.

 7. Will there be teams for high school players?
 Absolutely.
 High school teams will likely not be formed until high school conclude in February